Wormhole-X-Treme/Wormhole-X-Treme/README.txt

 5.3 (Optional) Start Server.
 6. Remove a gate with /wormhole remove <gatename>
 7. Re-add gate.
+8. (ONLY IF UPGRADING TO iConomy 3.0) CHANGE YOUR SETTINGS FOR WORMHOLE COST TO DOUBLE VALUES.
+I.E. 0.0 or 1.0 or 10.0!!!
 8. Enjoy.

 Permissions Plugin Nodes: